 Look at the piece carefully to determine its condition.
 Take the drawers out and examine the dovetailing.
 Check to see if there have been repairs done, or if the piece has been refinished as this can depreciate its value.
 However, signs of wear and tear are normal for antique furniture, and a piece that looks too well-finished might be a high quality reproduction.
 Therefore, these are some characteristics you can expect to find on an antique dresser.

 - Mirrors that have spots or reflect oddly

-- Chips to the edges
+- Chips to the edges and corners

-- Normal signs of wear and tear
+- Signs of wear and tear

 Where to Find Antique Dressers

 Given their size, shipping an antique dresser might not be an affordable option for most people.
 Therefore, you should look to shop locally when you can for large furniture items like dressers, tables, and cabinets.
 This also lets you get a hand's on inspection of a piece that you're interested in, and it gives you the unique chance to asses any disparities in its listing and its actual condition.
 Here are a few places you can go to first to start looking for an antique bedroom dresser.